object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

        else:
            return fib(n-2) + fib(n-1)

-If I now run IPython in the folder containing my new file :file:`fibonacci.py` then I will be able to import the :mod:`fibonacci` module, and use the function :func:`fib`:
+If we now run IPython in the folder containing our new file :file:`fibonacci.py` then we will be able to import the :mod:`fibonacci` module, and use the function :func:`fib`:

 .. code-block:: ipython3